adamchainz/django-perf-rec/README.rst

 uses magic stack inspection to find that test case, and uses a name based upon the test case name + the test method name + an optional counter if you invoke ``record()`` multiple times inside the same test method.

-``test_details`` is an instance of ``TestDetails``, as documented below.
-When left as ``None`` this will be automatically detected by inspecting the call stack, although this code presumes a fairly standard test structure.
-This might not work, for example when using a Pytest fixture to automatically record tests, in which case it is possible to manually create a ``TestDetails`` object that contains all the information that ``record()`` needs.

 Whilst open, the context manager tracks all DB queries on all connections, and all cache operations on all defined caches.
 It names the connection/cache in